MaxLazar/mx-easy-backup/README.md

 ### Backup Options

 ### Sent Files after Backup
-MX Easy BackUp can automatically send files to a remote server (FTP, SFTP, Amazon S3, Rackspace Cloud Files, Dropbox) or to an e-mail address.
+MX Easy BackUp can automatically send files to a remote server (FTP, SFTP, Amazon S3) or to an e-mail address.
 In this case, an original file in a local folder will be deleted.
 The list is based on your settings.
 Those methods without any settings will not be available for choosing.

 ### Optional files/dir for backup
 Here you should enter paths to optional files/directories you want to backup.